-The lead developer or co-developer as represented in the Affordable Housing Funding Application (AHFA) must have successful experience with the LIHTC program to participate in the LIHTC program as demonstrated by one of the following minimum standards:
+The lead developer or co-developer as represented in the Affordable Housing Funding Application (AHFA) must have successful experience with the LIHTC program to participate in the 9% LIHTC program as demonstrated by one of the following minimum standards:

-- The lead developer or co-developer has successfully placed at least one LIHTC project in service in Ohio within the last 10 years; or - The lead developer or co-developer has successfully placed in service at least one LIHTC project in service in a state other than Ohio that utilized HOME financing.
-Documentation must be submitted that the project was placed into service within the past 10 years.
+- The lead developer or co-developer has successfully placed at least one LIHTC project in service, as evidenced by IRS Form(s) 8609\, in Ohio within the last 10 years; or - The lead developer or co-developer has successfully placed in service at least one LIHTC project in service in a state other than Ohio.
+Documentation must be submitted that the project was placed into service, as evidenced by IRS Form(s) 8609, within the past 10 years.